 $200 cash back if you spend $500 in first 3 months

 |4% cash back on dining and entertainment purchases|

 Whether you are shopping for a credit building or cash back card, Capital One offers users plenty of great products across its credit portfolio.
-To maximize your chances of approval, consider checking for prequalified offers with the bank before you apply.
+Some Capital One cards are hard to get if your credit is less-than-ideal.
+Before you risk a hard inquiry and a potential rejection of your application, consider checking for Capital One preapproval offers.

 *All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.